skeeto/skeeto.github.com/_posts/2022-12-18-QOI-is-now-my-favorite-asset-format.markdown

 Note the aforementioned awkward RGB shuffle.

-It's safe to say that I'm excited about QOI, and that its now has a permanent slot on my developer toolbelt.
+It's safe to say that I'm excited about QOI, and that it now has a permanent slot on my developer toolbelt.